 Dr. Blomquist received his undergraduate degree from Wheaton (IL) College, and his medical degree from Boston University School of Medicine, graduating in 1991.
 He then did his internship in internal medicine at The Graduate Hospital (an affiliate of the University of Pennsylvania), and subsequently performed his radiology residency from 1992-1996 at the Pennsylvania State University Hospital (Milton Hershey Medical Center), serving as chief resident his final year.
 He subsequently subspecialized in cross-sectional imaging, performing a body imaging fellowship at the University of Colorado School of Medicine, earning a subspecialty in Cross-Sectional Imaging.

 Dr. Blomquist joined as an associate with Boulder Radiologists, Inc. immediately after his fellowship in 1997, and he became a partner with the group in 2000.
 Dr. Blomquist enjoys the diversity of this private practice and his interaction with BRI’s subspecialists, as well as the collegiality of the medical staff of the Boulder Community Hospital campuses.

 Dr. Blomquist is board certified in diagnostic radiology.
 He is a member of the American Medical Association, American College of Radiology, the Radiological Society of North America, the Colorado Radiological Society, the American Roentgen Ray Society and the Boulder County Medical Society.
 He has served on the Boulder Community Hospital Trauma Services Committee and as a member of the Medical Executive Committee, and the Committee for Clinician Health and Well Being.

 Charles Bowles, M.D.

 Dr. Bowles received his undergraduate degree from Stanford University in 1978 and his medical degree from Vanderbilt University in 1982.
-He complete his radiology residency at University of Colorado Health Sciences Center (1982-1986), which was followed by fellowship in cardiovascular and interventional radiology at Stanford University Hospital in 1986-87.
+He completed his radiology residency at University of Colorado Health Sciences Center (1982-1986), which was followed by fellowship in cardiovascular and interventional radiology at Stanford University Hospital (1986-1987).

-Dr Bowles joined as an associate with Boulder Radiologist, Inc. in 1987.
-He has served as Chief of Radiology Section for many years at Boulder Community Hospital.
-Dr. Bowles is board certified in diagnostic, vascular, and interventional radiology, and is a member of the Society of Interventional Radiology, International Spinal Intervention Society, American Medical Association, American College of Radiology, Radiological Society of North America, the Colorado Radiological Society, the Colorado Medical Society, and the Boulder Medical Society.
-He is also on the board of directors of Boulder Valley IPA.
+Dr Bowles joined as an associate with Boulder Radiologists, Inc. in 1987.
+Dr. Bowles is board certified in diagnostic, vascular and interventional radiology.
+He is a member of the Society of Interventional Radiology, American College of Radiology, the Colorado Radiological Society, the Colorado Medical Society and the Boulder Medical Society.